opentraveldata/quality-assurance/README.md

     referenced by IATA but not by OPTD
   + `results/optd-qa-por-it-no-valid-in-optd.csv`, exhibiting the POR
     referenced by IATA but no longer valid in OPTD
+  + `results/optd-qa-por-it-in-optd-as-city-only.csv`, exhibiting the POR
+    referenced by OPTD only as cities (whereas they appear in IATA also as transport-/travel-related)
+  + `results/optd-qa-state-optd-it-diff.csv`, exhibiting the POR
+    having different state codes in IATA and OPTD

 * Note that if a CSV file has a single row, it is the header.
 So, it can be considered as empty.